 - There is no blood in the abdomen.

 - The pregnancy hormone level (HCG) is low and falling.

 Medical or pharmacological management

 Methotrexate is a chemotherapy drug that stops the pregnancy from growing.
-It is the medical treatment used to dissolve the ectopic pregnancy.
+It is the medical treatment used to dissolve ectopic pregnancy.
 If the ectopic pregnancy is small and the pregnancy hormone levels are not high, there is a 90% to 95% chance that using medical treatment would be safe.
 Methotrexate is given by a single injection in the arm.
 In certain situations, an infusion via a drip into the vein may be required.
 Pregnancy hormone levels would be monitored simultaneously.
-Side effects are temporary, which include abdominal pain, nausea, vomiting, indigestion, mouth ulcers, sensitivity to light or feelings of fatigue.
+Side effects are temporary, and include abdominal pain, nausea, vomiting, indigestion, mouth ulcers, sensitivity to light, or feelings of fatigue.
 Very rarely it can affect the liver or blood counts.

 An operation is one way of treating an ectopic pregnancy.
 In emergency circumstances, this may be the only choice.
 The operation is usually performed under general anesthesia.

 - In this procedure, the surgeon usually makes three small incisions in the abdomen.
 One is made inside the belly button and one or two incisions are made lower down on the abdomen.

 - A thin, flexible instrument with a camera and light source on its end (laparoscope) is inserted through the incision in the belly button to allow the surgeon to see what they are doing.
 If an ectopic pregnancy is confirmed, the tube is usually removed.